jckaizen/azure-ad-port/ad/README.md

 - Step 1: Create Windows server and client VMs on same subnet within Azure
 - Step 2: Install active directory on Windows Server and promote it as a Domain Controller
-- Step 3: Create multiple "Organaization Units" and put users into their respective unit
+- Step 3: Create multiple "Organizational Units" and put users into their respective unit
-- Step 4: Join Windows client to domain controller and allow access to non-admin users
+- Step 4: Join Windows client to Domain Controller and allow access to non-admin users

 <h2>Deployment and Configuration Steps</h2>

 <p>
-We will begin by creating the the Windows Server that Active Directory(AD) will be installed on.
-So go within Microsoft Azure to virtual machine page and create a new virtual machine.
-We will create also create a new resource group for the server and client to grouped into so just create a new resource group.
+We will begin by creating the Windows Server that Active Directory(AD) will be installed on.
+So go within Microsoft Azure to the virtual machine page and create a new virtual machine.
+We will also create a new resource group for the server and client to be grouped into so just create a new resource group.
 Configure the VM to use "Windows Server 2022 Datacenter".
 2 CPU cores are sufficient for this server so select that then click "Review + create" then click create on the page.
 We will use the subnet that this VM will create for the client so that they are technically on the same network.
 </p>

 ![Screenshot from 2023-07-12 10-41-59](https://github.com/jckaizen/azure-ad-port/assets/57122203/b9dd31bd-fa6e-45f4-9d48-f4ca08c9da29)